 Sector: Rail

 About: PWI is a modern professional engineering institution for engineers working in or with the railway industry.
-Its main objective is to collect and share technical knowledge and best practice across the industry.
-It increases the skills of railway infrastructure engineers, raises standards, and improves efficiency through its services and close links with the industry.
-Mission: To recognise the engineering challenges in railway infrastructure; share knowledge, solutions and best practice; and foster their adoption worldwide through collaboration, enabling positive change.
+Its main objective is to collect and share technical knowledge and good practice across the industry.
+It increases the skills of railway engineers, raises standards, and improves efficiency through its services and close links with the industry.

+Mission: To recognise the engineering challenges in railways; share knowledge, solutions and best practice; and foster their adoption worldwide through collaboration, enabling positive change.

 Members: Membership is open to individuals and companies operating in, or with an interest in, the railway industry.
 Members work principally in the field of railway infrastructure engineering and associated disciplines.
 The PWI welcomes all engineers: those professionally registered or working towards it, and others working or interested in the sector, who wish to benefit from the knowledge and support provided by the Institution.

-Approximate number of members: 4,500 O M Licensed to award: EngTech lEng C Eng Registered members: 168 31 83
+Approximate number of members: 4,500

+O Licensed to award: EngTech lEng CEng

+Registered members: 184 39 98

-Specialist interest groups: Railway infrastructure engineering, including electrification and power supply, mainline, metro, light rail, heritage railways, and railway-related materials, plant, and equipment.
+Specialist interest groups: Railway infrastructure engineering and interfaces, including electrification and power supply, mainline, metro, light rail, heritage railways, and railway-related materials, plant, and equipment.
 Member benefits Structure: 19 regional groups in the UK; two international groups.
 Contact details: